Jtranod98/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis
 Big Data

 # Overview:

 The purpose of this analysis is to determine if paid Vine reviews make a difference in the percentage of 5-star reviews.
+In this excercise I used PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
+Next, I also used PySpark to determine if there is any bias toward favorable reviews from Vine members in the dataset.

 # Results: